When you think of financial freedom, what comes to mind?

 Next to paying off debt, I firmly believe that building a healthy savings is important for financial freedom.

-If I’m being honest, I sometimes feel financial anxiety when I think about how little liquid savings I have in the bank.
+If I’m being honest, I sometimes feel financial anxiety when I think about how long it will take me to reach my savings goals.

 But, the good thing is that I have a plan!